-- 1. Visual and Auditory Learners: As the name suggests. - A study carried out by the Socony-Vacuum Oil Company: - students retain 10 percent of what they read, - 26 percent of what they hear, - 30 percent of what they see, - 50 percent of what they see and hear, - 70 percent of what they say, and - 90 percent of what they say as they do something.
+A study carried out by the Socony-Vacuum Oil Company:

+- students retain 10 percent of what they read,

+- 26 percent of what they hear,

+- 30 percent of what they see,

+- 50 percent of what they see and hear,

+- 70 percent of what they say, and

+- 90 percent of what they say as they do something.

-Examples of Teaching:
+Some examples of Teaching:

-- 1. Concrete: Telling facts, data, doing experiments: examples \rightarrow parameters values of transistors, transistors are current amplifiers, performing an experiment to obtain $I_c \ v/s \ V{ce}$ characteristics. - 2.
-Abstract: h-parameters model of transistor; for a R C circuit the voltage across capacitor is $V_o = V_i(1 e^{-\frac{t}{RC}})$ - 3.
-Visual: drawing a flow-chart for some thing, explaining through diagrams, showing a video of assembling of computer hardware. - 4.
-Verbal/auditory: the standard way of lecturing - 5.
-Inductive: Use observable phenomena to explain: e.g., when light falls on the surface of green color material, we see the green color because it reflects back only the green spectrum, and rest is absorbed.
-Here we observed the phenomena, and inferred the principle.
+Concrete: Telling facts, data, doing experiments.
+And, conclude that transistors are current amplifiers.

+- Abstract: h-parameters model of transistor; for a R-C circuit the voltage across capacitor is $V_o = V_i (1 e^{-\frac{t}{RC}})$ - Visual: drawing a flow-chart for some thing, explaining

+- through diagrams, showing a video of assembling of computer hardware. - Verbal/auditory: the standard way of lecturing, and most common, (but not correct!) - Inductive: Use observable phenomena to explain: e.g., when light falls on the surface of green color material, we see the green color because it reflects back only the green spectrum, and rest is absorbed.
+Here we observed phenomena, and inferred principle.